Geopolitics And Tape Bombs Everywhere You Look

 I wanted to take a few minutes this evening to pen something relatively brief about what you saw on Wednesday.

-So last Thursday at around 4:30 EST I published something here called "Ladies And Gentlemen, We Just Got Tape Bombed."
-In that post I warned readers that Rex Tillerson had just essentially guaranteed that the US was going to bomb Syria.
+So last Thursday, at around 4:30 EST, I published something here called "Ladies And Gentlemen, We Just Got Tape Bombed."
+In that post, I warned readers that Rex Tillerson had just essentially guaranteed that the US was going to bomb Syria.
 About five hours later, that's exactly what happened.
 As I only half-jokingly put it the next day, "when I said 'tape bombed' I meant it literally.'"

 Those two posts underscored a pair of important points: